Melanistic Masks (Em)

 Em > E > eA ? eG ? eH > e

-Many dog breeds like Pug, Boxer, Cairn Terrier, Skye Terrier, Border Terrier, Keeshond, Deerhound, Cane Corso, Belgian Shepherd Dogs or German Shepherd Dogs have a very high allele frequency of Em or are even fixed for Em/Em[2].
+Many dog breeds like Pugs, Boxers, Skye Terriers, Keeshonds, Deerhounds, Cane Corso, Belgian Shepherds, or German Shepherds have a very high allele frequency of Em.
+Some breeds are even fixed for homozygous Em/Em, because their breed standards require all dogs to have a black muzzle[2].

-Having an Em allele is a pretty reliable predictor for a dog to express a dark face mask.
+Having an Em allele is a fairly reliable predictor for a dog to express a dark face mask.

-Example: Many Bull Terrier and Dogo Argentino seem to be Em/-, but due to white spotting or even extreme piebaldism (sp/sp) the lack of pigment in the coat often prevents the mask phenotype[2].
+Example: Many Bull Terriers and Dogo Argentino seem to be Em/-, but due to their extreme white spotting, the lack of pigment in the coat often prevents the mask phenotype[2].

-Example: Masks are present in the genotype, but not visible on the solid black color variety in breeds like German Shepherd Dog or Pug!
+Example: Masks are present in the genotype, but not visible on the solid black variety in breeds like German Shepherd Dogs or Pugs!

-So for a melanistic mask to be fully visible the dog can’t be dominant black (KB/-), recessive black (aa) or have too extreme white spotting (sp/sp, Whitehead).
+So for a melanistic mask to be fully visible, the dog can’t be dominant black (KB/-), recessive black (a/a), or have too extreme white spotting (from extended piebald or whitehead).

 Variability of Melanistic Masks

-On average masks cover the dog’s muzzle and extend into the region around the eyes, the forehead up to the ears.
-But masks vary greatly in size and we know of a wide range of possible expressions.
+On average, masks cover the dog’s muzzle and extend into the area around the eyes, and the forehead up to the ears.
+But masks vary greatly in size, and we know of a wide range of possible expressions.

-In many breeds, the desired dimensions of a dark face mask are described in detail in the official breed standard.
-Too large or too small masks are selected against and purebred dogs of certain breeds often have a somewhat uniform mask phenotype.
+In many breeds, the desired dimensions of a dark face mask are described in detail in the breed standard.
+Too large or too small masks are selected against, and purebred dogs of certain breeds tend to have a somewhat uniform mask phenotype.
+This tells us that mask extension is controlled by genetics.

-Melanistic masks can also be very minimal and barely cover the end of a dog’s muzzle or the corner of the mouth.
+Melanistic masks can be very minimal and barely cover the muzzle or reach the corner of the mouth.
+Or they can extend and cause heavy dark shading on the ventral surface.

-Dogs with extreme masks sometimes even have more shading on their underside (e.g. chest, belly, inside of the legs) than on their back where you would expect it in a sable dog.
+Dogs with extreme masks sometimes even have more shading on their underside (e.g. belly and inside of the legs) than on their back, where you would expect it in a sable dog.

 Color of Melanistic Masks

-Since the melanistic mask has the same color as the rest of a dog’s eumelanin it can be black, brown, blue or lilac.
-The color of a dog’s eumelanin is caused by alleles at the B-Locus and D-Locus.
+Since the melanistic mask has the same color as the rest of a dog’s eumelanin it can be black, brown, blue, or lilac.
+The color of a dog’s eumelanin is caused by the B locus and D locus.

-Since the shade of the yellow pigment in patterned dogs can also vary from white to red there are many possible combinations, e.g. a blue mask on a red coat or a brown mask on a golden coat.
-While black masks are spotted easily not all combinations are rich enough, in contrast, to make the mask clearly visible.
+Since the shade of the yellow pigment in patterned dogs can also vary from cream to red there are many possible combinations, e.g. a blue mask on a red dog or a brown mask on a yellow dog.
+It’s easy to spot a black mask, but some color combinations don’t exactly make a mask stand out.

 Black Melanistic Masks